 - demonstration of practical skills.

-Where you are asked to demonstrate competency in practical skills, video technology will be used.
+Where you are asked to demonstrate competency in practical skills, video technology may be used.

 Trainers and assessors